artmouse155/ahk_recolored/README.md

 ## Acknowledgements

 - Default icon SVG data from the AutoHotkey [GitHub](https://github.com/AutoHotkey/AutoHotkey).
-- I want to thank <http://www.folcolor.com/> for the idea for which colors to put into a palette.
+- I want to thank Kevin Weatherman, creator of [Folcolor](http://www.folcolor.com/), for the idea for which colors to put into a palette.
 - I used ChatGPT to generate the palettes only; all other code is authored by me.